How Not to sell your dental practice

 Although this decision is down to the sellers discretion, we would always advise to continue as business as usual until exchange of contracts have taken place, as informing staff too early can cause unnecessary uncertainty and disruption, and can possibly lead to some staff feeling upset or leaving.

-Using the services of general accountants instead of specialist dental accountants.
+Using the general accountants instead of specialist dental accountants.

 This point follows on from the previous point about planning, and is linked to failing to plan the exit.
 Any buyer looking to buy any practice will want to have visibility of at least the last 3 years sets of accounts, and these need to be presented in a very clear and simple way.